Research centres

 Opportunities to get involved

-The Commercial Law Centre organises a placement with the World Bank for a postgraduate student, as well as a seminar series with visiting speakers.
+The Commercial Law Centre organises several placements for postgraduate students, as well as a seminar series with visiting speakers, a student seminar series and career talks.

 The Public Procurement Research Group (PPRG) organises formal summer placements.
 Students can also participate in the PPRG reading group and other PPRG events, including the PPRG annual lecture, the GR series of conferences and the seminars.